Last Updated: May 7, 2024

 Molecular Biology of LPI

 The subunits of the cationic amino acid transporter are encoded by the SLC3A2 and the SLC7A7 genes.
 Mutations in the SLC7A7 gene are the causes of lysinuric protein intolerance.
-The SLC3A2 gene encoded protein is the heavy chain component of not only the cationic transporter but also several other amino acid transporters.
+The SLC3A2 gene encoded protein is the heavy chain component of not only the cationic amino acid transporter but also several other amino acid transporters.
 The SLC3A2 encoded protein is often referred to as 4F2hc for 4F2 cell-surface antigen heavy chain.
 The SLC7A7 gene encoded protein is the light chain component and was originally called y+LAT1 to identify it as a component of the y+ system of Na+-independent transporters.
 When combined into a functional heterodimer the SLC3A2 and SLC7A7 encoded proteins form what is called the y+L amino acid transporter.

-In the context of the transport of the cationic amino acids lysine, arginine, and ornithine the actual transport process is catalyzed by the SLC7A7 encoded protein, whereas the SLC3A2 encoded protein is required for transport of the disulfide bonded heterodimeric complex to the plasma membrane.
+In the context of the transport of the cationic amino acids, lysine, arginine, and ornithine, the actual transport process is catalyzed by the SLC7A7 encoded protein, whereas the SLC3A2 encoded protein is required for transport of the disulfide bonded heterodimeric complex to the plasma membrane.

 The SLC3A2 gene is located on chromosome 11q12.3 and is composed 14 exons the generate four alternatively spliced mRNAs that each encode a different protein isoform.